git/git.github.io/rev_news/drafts/edition-44.md

 * The Git community is still looking for an [Outreachy](https://www.outreachy.org/) applicant to work on a Git related project from December 2018 to March 2019.
-Two different projects are proposed on the [list of available projects](https://www.outreachy.org/apply/project-selection/).
+Two different projects are proposed on the [list of all the open projects](https://www.outreachy.org/apply/project-selection/).

 __Light reading__